 Remember when I said I didn’t believe in anything being the ‘best’ of anything back in my ‘BEST EVER’ peanut butter cheesecake swirl brownie entry?
 Well, I may have to backtrack a little since I just made some burger buns that could very well be the ‘best ever’.

-It all started when I was flipping through People Magazine a few weeks ago (my weekly indulgence).
-Sometimes they have a section where a well-known or super celeb chef (I really hate that term – and usually the super celeb chefs are super celebs because they’re more entertainers than chefs) offers up some recipes from their restaurant, usually recipes that are brand spanking new.
-In this case, it was some party held by Rachael Ray where one of the American Iron Chefs..who also happens to be a phenomenal chef, Michael Symon, served up these amazing burgers loaded with homemade slaw, swiss cheese and pastrami.
+It all started when I was flipping through People Magazine a few weeks ago (my weekly gossip indulgence).
+Sometimes they have a section where a well-known or celebrity chef (I really hate that term – and usually the celebrity chefs are celebs because they’re more entertainers than chefs) offers up some recipes from their restaurant, usually recipes that are brand spanking new.
+In this case, it was some party held by Rachael Ray where one of the American Iron Chefs, who also happens to be a phenomenal chef chef, Michael Symon, served up these amazing looking burgers loaded with homemade slaw, swiss cheese and pastrami.

-The add-ons looked and sounded great, but I knew what probably made these burgers pretty special was the different cuts of ground beef used in it..such as brisket.
+The add-ons looked and sounded great, but I knew what probably made these burgers pretty special was the different cuts of beef used; brisket, sirloin and short rib, to be exact.
 Right then and there I knew I had to try what Michael Symon calls his ‘Fat Doug’ Burger.
-In the culinary world, that’s a akin to a rock star writing a song about you.
+In the culinary world, that’s a akin to a rock star writing a song about you, right?

 Doug must be pretty stoked.

 The thing is, I don’t know if the ‘fat’ refers to Doug, the burger or both.
-This certainly IS a fat, messy burger, as you can plainly see in the photos below.
-Big bites and lots of napkins needed.
-However, omit the corned beef or pastrami and swiss cheese and you now have a ‘light’ slaw burger that’s more manageable on the mandible.
+This certainly IS a fat, messy burger, as you can see in the photos below – jaw-cracking bites and lots of napkins are imperative.
+If you omit the corned beef or pastrami and swiss cheese, you now have a ‘light’ slaw burger that’s more manageable on the mandible.

 Of course I’d never omit either.

-Make these buns..make the burgers, the slaw..and even the corned beef or pastrami (yeah, yeah, yeah..I cheated..I bought the corned beef already made) -, it’s totally worth every step!
+Make these buns..make the burgers, the slaw..and even the corned beef or pastrami if youu’re feeling adventurous; (yeah, yeah, yeah..I cheated..I bought the corned beef already made) -, it’s totally worth every step!
 Enjoy and let me know how it turned out for you!

 Light Brioche Burger Buns